Easter Chocolate Awards 2021

 Easter is an exciting time, whether you look forward to the long weekend or the chance to tuck into a few sweets.
 It isn’t the Easter holidays without demolishing a few chocolates, and chances are you have no shortage of options when you visit your local supermarket, whether you’re just looking for a packet of small eggs, or going the whole nine-yards with bunnies, giant eggs and all types of other tasty goodies.
 But which brand should you be choosing for your next Easter egg hunt?

 That’s where we come in.
-Canstar Blue has again asked more than 1,700 Australian adults for their feedback on their Easter chocolate purchases, to suss out which brands are the country’s best picks for when the bunny comes to town.
-Respondents compared and rated different brands on important factors like taste, range variety, packaging, value for money and overall satisfaction.
+Canstar Blue has again asked nearly 1,700 Australian consumers for their feedback on their Easter chocolate purchases, to suss out which brands are the country’s best picks for when the bunny comes to town.
+Respondents compared and rated different brands on taste, range variety, packaging, value for money and overall satisfaction.
+Brands that received at least 30 responses are included in our ratings.
 Read on to find out how your favourite was rated for Easter ‘eggs-ellence’.

 Best Easter Chocolates